abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 `AsyncExecuter` has all the standard extension methods, so you don't have any restriction here.
 See [the repository documentation](https://docs.abp.io/en/abp/latest/Repositories#iqueryable-async-operations) for all the options you have.

-> ABP Framework does its best to not depend on the EF Core yet still be able to use the async LINQ extension methods.
-However, it there is no problem to depend on the EF Core for your application, you can add the Microsoft.EntityFrameworkCore NuGet package and use it natively.
+> ABP Framework does its best to not depend on the EF Core and still be able to use the async LINQ extension methods.
+However, there is no problem to depend on the EF Core for your application, you can add the `Microsoft.EntityFrameworkCore` NuGet package and use the native methods.

 ### Stream Support for the Application Service Methods